atvanwart/ferm-website/RUNBOOK.md

 ## Safety Rules for Shell Usage

+### Hard rule: state capture & reviewability

+- All state-changing or state-defining actions must end with an X11 clipboard artifact (via xclip), so the resulting state can always be re-presented verbatim for later review.
+- Clipboard capture is mandatory; pasting is optional.
+- If no clipboard artifact exists, the state is not governed and must not be trusted, committed, or tagged.

 ### Output capture and verification

 - For any multi-step commands, capture output and copy to X11 clipboard for review.